kapouer/window-page/README.md

 - paint, when not prerendering, called after pathname or query changes (or first view)
 - focus, the location hash has changed, `state.hash` is set.
 - close, use it to clean what has been done in setup of referrer
-- error, a fatal error happened during page run, `state.error` is set.
+- catch, a fatal error happened during page run, `state.error` is set.

 Between init and ready, when the pathname changes, `state.router` can import a new document, see below.